Chilean Antarctic Territory: Sovereignty and the Antarctic Treaty System

 On 14 January 1939, Norway declared its territorial claims on Queen Maud Land between 0° and 20°W. This prompted President Pedro Aguirre Cerda of Chile to encourage the definition of Chilean territory in the Antarctic.
-Following Decree No. 1541 on 7 September, he organized a commission which set the bounds of Chilean territory according to the theory of polar areas, taking into account geographical, historical, legal, and diplomatic precedents.
+Following Decree No. 1541 on 7 September, he organized a commission led ad honorem by Julio Escudero Guzmán, ad composed by Enrique Corvodez Madariaga, Antonio Huneeus Gana and Ramón Cañas Montalva, which set the bounds of Chilean territory according to the theory of polar areas, taking into account geographical, historical, legal, and diplomatic precedents.
+The Commander Ramón Cañas Montalva demanded on April 1, 1940, that the Chilean borders in the Antarctic should been explicitly stated as soon as possible.

 The bounds were formalized by Decree No. 1747, enacted on 6 November 1940, and published on 21 June 1955.
+The first date is commemorated annually in the country as Chilean Antarctic Day.
+The Chilean claim is also based in the based on the uti possidetis juris principle inheriting the Spanish claims on Terra Australis that were transferred to the Governorate of Chile in 1555.

-The Chilean claim extended no farther east than the 53°W meridian; thus the claim excluded the South Orkney Islands in favor of Argentina.
-(Note: Some Chilean nationalist sources say that Chile resigned a third of its Antarctic sector in favor of Argentina, without giving their sources, based on the line in the Treaty of Tordesillas being at the meridian 37° 7' W. However, the generally accepted position of that meridian is 46° 37' W.) Nevertheless, Argentina formally protested in a note on 12 November 1940, rejecting Chile's claim and expressing a potential claim to the same area.
+According to Pablo Ihl, the inherited Antarctic rights of Chile had as its eastern border the Tordesillas meridian located further east than the claimed 53° W. Thus, some authors claim that the country avoided to include the South Orkney Islands (Note: Some Chilean nationalist sources like Oscar Espinosa Moraga, claim that Chile renounced to a third of its Antarctic sector in favor of Argentina, without stating sources, stating that the Tordesillas line passed through the meridian 37° 7' W, however, classically it is considered that Spain understood aproximatelly at 46° 37 'W.) by considering the rights of Argentina over them, however most of the calculations of the Tordesillas meridian are west of the mentioned islands.
+Decree No. 1,723 from November 2, 1940, gave the Foreign Ministry of Chile the exclusively handle all knowledge and resolutions related to the Antarctic territorial claim.
+Argentina formally protested the Chilean decree on a note from November 12, 1940, rejecting Chile's claim and expressing a potential claim to a similar area.
+In the 20th Century these areas were claimed by Britain.